Robert Gordon University: Governance

 Library tower (right) and riverbank path.
 Faculty of Health and Social Care building also visible.

 Under the terms of the Further and Higher Education (Scotland) Act 1992 and The Robert Gordon University (Scotland) Order of Council 1993, the university's governing body comprises a Board of Governors, consisting of 23 governors appointed to exercise the functions of management and control.
-The official head of the university is the Chancellor, although in practice he or she acts mainly in a ceremonial or symbolic role.
+The official head of the university is the Chancellor, although in practice they act mainly in a ceremonial or symbolic role.
 At an operational level, most of the day-to-day management and control of the institution is delegated to the Principal and Vice Chancellor (commonly known simply as the Principal).
 The Board of Governors also delegates functions relating to the overall planning, co-ordination, development and supervision of academic affairs to the university's Academic Council.
 Both the Board of Governors and the Academic Council are supported by a wide range of committees.